Performance SLO for Keystone

 Example

-The following example shows the method of calculation for service credits:
+The following example shows how to calculate service credits:

 Service level |